 - Both Baragon and Megalon in Godzilla Unleashed can burrow as their special ability.

-- Ground Man from Mega Man and Bass could do the same, except he could also drill into the ceiling too AND spike you with a giant drill from there.
+- Ground Man from Mega Man & Bass can burrow just like Drill Man, and he can also drill into the ceiling too and spike you with a giant drill from there.

-- Diglett, who is forever half-submerged in the ground, and who's species is responsible for the digging of Diglett's cave.
+- Diglett, who is forever half submerged in the ground, and whose species is responsible for the digging of Diglett's Cave.

 - Most Worms games will scold you if you do this.
 Players who make good use of the game's digging and tunneling tools are known as "Darksiders".